 Either Mr. Miglani or we may terminate Mr. Miglani's employment at any time (though we must give Mr. Miglani 30 days' notice if the termination is without "cause" and Mr. Miglani must give us 90 days' advance notice upon any resignation).
-If Mr. Miglani's employment with the Company is
+If Mr. Miglani's employment with the Company is terminated by the Company without "cause" (other than due to death or disability) or by Mr. Miglani for "good reason" (both "cause" and "good reason" as defined above), Mr. Miglani will receive a cash severance payment equal to 12 months base salary, with 25% payable as a lump sum payment and the remaining 75% payable in accordance with the Company's regular payroll practices.

-On a "change in control" (as defined in the 2006 Plan or 2015 Plan, as applicable) or death, Mr. Miglani's outstanding equity awards will vest in the same manner as described for Mr. Chhibbar's outstanding equity awards beginning on page 60.
+On a "change in control" (as defined in the 2006 Plan or 2015 Plan, as applicable) or death, Mr. Miglani's outstanding equity awards will vest in the same manner as described for Mr. Chhibbar's outstanding equity awards on page 64.